Adoption of Minors

 - File petition for adoption 30 days after placement.

-- Serve notice or obtain waiver of notice on or from all parties entitled to notice of the adoption.
+- Serve notice or obtain a waiver of a notice on or from all parties entitled to notice of the adoption.

 - Post placement investigation.